nifanfa/nifanfa/README.md

 **Tip:** *[BootTo.NET](https://github.com/nifanfa/BootTo.NET)* features a conservative GC implementation, setting it apart from toy projects like Cosmos or MOSA.

 ## Other project:
-[IL2LLVM](https://github.com/nifanfa/IL2LLVM) - Translates managed assemblies (built with this repo's CoreLib) into native object files through LLVM.
+[IL2LLVM](https://github.com/nifanfa/IL2LLVM) - Translates managed assemblies (built with its CoreLib) into native object files through LLVM.
 Supports universal architectures and enables full-spectrum development for both user-space and kernel-space.